-A digestif is quite the opposite of an aperitif, a drink enjoyed before a meal to prepare the stomach for digestion.
-Aperitifs, such as Campari, gin, and dry vermouth, tend to be bitter or designed in a way to wake up the palate and digestive system.
-In contrast, digestifs often have a higher alcohol content while offering a more relaxing flavor profile that is often richer.
+A digestif is the opposite of an apéritif, a drink enjoyed before a meal.
+Apéritifs, such as Campari, gin, and dry vermouth, tend to be dry or bitter and designed to whet the palate and wake up the digestive system.
+In contrast, digestifs are less acidic, contain more sugar and alcohol, and offer a more relaxing, richer flavor profile.

-Americans are not very familiar with digestifs because there is less emphasis on elaborate dinners.
-In the U.S., dinner (or supper, if you prefer) is generally served in the early evening with far less formality than in European culture.
+Americans are not as familiar with digestifs because there is less emphasis on elaborate dinners.
+In the U.S., dinner is generally served in the early evening with far less formality than in European cultures.
 There's no need for a nightcap at 6 p.m., after all.
 Americans also tend to group the meal into a single course and save the multi-course meals for holidays and special occasions.

 In contrast, people in many European countries enjoy eating a grand meal later at night.
 It can be three or four courses and leave diners rather full.
 This is the perfect excuse for an after-dinner drink before dozing off to sleep.

-Each region and country has their own preferences as well:
+Each region and country has its own preferences as well:

-- In France, the digestif of choice is often a brandy, such as Cognac or Armagnac.
+- In France, the digestif of choice is often a French brandy, such as cognac or Armagnac.

-- Called a digestivo in Italy, bitter amaros and sweet grappas or liqueurs like limoncello and nocino are enjoyed.
+- Italians tend to drink bitter amaros and sweet grappas or liqueurs like limoncello and nocino.

-- Spain has a preference for fortified wines like sherry, Madiera, and ports as well as pacharán, a sloe gin-like liqueur made from sloe berries.
+- Spain has a preference for fortified wines like sherry, Madiera, and port, and pacharán, a sloe gin-like liqueur made from sloe berries.

-- In Germany, you'll find some of the most flavorful digestifs, including Underberg bitters and the famous Jägermeister.
+- In Germany, you'll find some of the most flavorful digestifs, including Underberg bitters and Jägermeister.

 Types of Digestifs

-Many distilled spirits that are labeled as digestifs began as medicinal liqueurs centuries ago.
-The herbs, spices, and other flavoring ingredients in these elixirs really were designed to calm the stomach or have some other medicinal benefit.
-It was somewhere around the 18th century that these were brought to the formal dining table.
+Many spirits that are identified as digestifs began as medicinal tonics centuries ago.
+The herbs, spices, and other flavoring ingredients in these elixirs were designed to calm the stomach or have other medicinal benefits.
+Somewhere around the 18th century, these spirits were brought to the formal dining table.

 Generally, you'll find good digestifs in one of four categories:

-If you're hosting a dinner party, consider placing a few digestif options on the table along with glasses and let your guests pour whatever they prefer.
+Digestifs can be thought of as classic after-dinner parlor drinks.
+If you're hosting a dinner party, consider offering a few digestif options and let your guests pour whatever they prefer.
 It's a great excuse to share any homemade liqueurs you've been working on, too.

 You can also enjoy a cocktail that features any digestif.
-Spiked coffee drinks like the Italian coffee with Strega or French connection with Cognac and amaretto are great options.
-Or, you can sip coffee sambuca in which the "coffee" is simply three symbolic beans.
+Spiked coffee drinks like an Italian coffee with Strega or a French connection with cognac and amaretto are great options.
+Or, you can sip coffee sambuca, in which the "coffee" is simply three symbolic beans.